diannedejesus/vocabulary/README.md

             -> Word list: print version has a lot of space if no hint is provided.
             -> all: add to top name and date field
-Wordsearch: allow customized gridsize, possibly easier version by using fill letter of all alphabet
+Wordsearch: allow customized gridsize, possibly easier version by using fill letter of all alphabet word list: add a section for allowing copying and pasting a list